mgaudet/sm-script-notes/README.md

 * When is the 'end' of parsing?
 * Do FunctionBoxes outlive a parser, or do they too die when the parser dies?
   * No, the function box dies.
 The information it has collected is forwarded onto either the script, the function, or the lazy script.
+* If the top level function of a nested tree of functions is lazily parsed, do all the inner functions get JSFunctions and LazyScripts, or only the top most LazyScript?

 ## Useful References: